Bargaining is not an accepted practice. You are expected to pay advertised rates.

 - One krone is divided into 100 øre.
 There are 50 øre, 1kr, 2kr, 5kr, 10kr and 20kr coins.
 Notes come in denominations of 50, 100, 200, 500 and 1000 kroner.

 Opening hours vary throughout the year, especially for sights and activities.
+Use the following hours as a guideline only.

 Banks 10am–4pm Monday to Friday